 - Unlawful Possession of Rifles and Shotguns – N.J.S.
 2C:39-5(c)

 - Unlawful Possession of Other Weapons – N.J.S.
 2C:39-5(d)

 - Unlawful Possession of Assault Firearms – N.J.S.
 2C:39-5(f)

 Now, that’s not always the case.
-There are ways around these minimum mandatory sentences.
+There are ways to avoid these minimum mandatory sentences.
 However, you are going to have to have your attorney apply for a Graves Act Waiver, and go through a fairly complicated process in order to “de-mandatorize” the sentence.
 If you are successful in having this waiver granted, you might be able to garner a 3 year mandatory prison sentence with a one year minimum of time served before parole.
-This is a good result considering that you would be sparing yourself 2 years in state prison, but there may be ways to beat your gun charge altogether, so talking to a knowledgeable lawyer should be high on your list of things to do if you find yourself in this situation.
+This is a more favorable result considering that you would be sparing yourself 2 years in state prison, but there may be ways to beat your gun charge altogether, so talking to a knowledgeable lawyer should be high on your list of things to do if you find yourself in this situation.

-Our firm is absolutely dedicated to providing the best criminal defense for your legal issues, and we are available for free consultations regarding your criminal matter.
+Our firm is absolutely dedicated to providing the best defense for your weapons charges and related legal issues, and we are available for free consultations regarding your criminal matter now.
 We are happy to talk to you about the methods that we will use to fight your case, and give you all of the information that you might need.
-If you have a weapons case in New Jersey, feel free to call us any time: (201) 556-1570 for a no cost, no obligation consultation.
+If you have a weapons case in New Jersey, feel free to call us any time at (201) 556-1570 for a no cost, no obligation consultation.